aykerigma/Aigerim-portfolio-TSWD/final_project_aigerim_massabayeva.md

 ### Project outline

 Problem statement:

 Gap between AI progress and AI laws, policies
 - Rise of AI
   - AI investments
   - Number of publications
   - Number of patents
 - Evidence of lack of AI laws
-  - Mentions of AI
+  - Mentions of AI in legislative proceedings
   - AI bills by country

-Risks of this gap:
+Risks of this gap
-- misaligned AI
+- examples of current misuses of AI
-- orthogonality thesis
+- theoretical framework of misaligned AI: orthogonality thesis
-- bad examples of misuse of AI
+  - possible exmaples of misaligned AI in the future

 Solutions:

-- Who is working on this already
+- Who is working on this already?
+  - AI policy: CSET
+  - AI Safety: MIRI
 - What you can do
-  - Advocate
-  - Work on AI safety
-  - Work in AI policy
+  - Advocate for AI policies
+  - Donate
+  - Raise awareness

 ### Sketches